-Going to the tribunal if your deposit was not protected
+Going to the tribunal for an unprotected deposit

-It's free to apply to the tribunal, and in most cases you do not need a solicitor.
+You must apply within 3 months of your tenancy ending.
+It's free to go to the tribunal, and you do not need a solicitor.

 You can apply to the tribunal for compensation if your landlord did not:

-protect your deposit in one of the 3 schemes
+protect your deposit in one of the 3 approved schemes

 protect it within 30 working days of your tenancy starting

-give you the prescribed information about your deposit
+give you the correct written information about your deposit within 30 working days of protecting it

-You can still apply for compensation even if your landlord returned your deposit at the end of your tenancy.
+You can still apply for compensation even if your landlord has returned your deposit.

 How much compensation you can get